Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2024 3 16 %}}
+Update Visual Studio 2022 to 17.9.3, rebuild all VS2022 packages (except for static one)
+Build Qt 5.15 with [llvm-mingw](https://github.com/mstorsjo/llvm-mingw), now with Clang version 16, 17 and 18 series.
+Upload builds of Qt 6.2 / 6.5 / 6.6 with llvm-mingw 18 series.
+Build Qt 6.2 with Android NDK r25c.
+Build Qt 6.2 and 6.5 with MinGW w/ GCC 13 series.

+Got a cold, ke ke ke....

 ### {{% date 2024 3 12 %}}
 Update Qt 5.15.13.
 Update Visual Studio 2022 to 17.9.2.

 Patch Qt 5.15 series to be built with newer MinGW-w64 and Android NDK versions.

-### {{% date 2024 2 17 %}}
-Update Qt 6.6.2.
-Apply patches of CVE-2024-25580 for all LTS Qt versions.
-Restored Android API Level since the updated API level makes programs using this Qt unable to be installed in lower version of Android.

-Remove builds of MinGW-LLVM 15.0.0 on Windows.

-### {{% date 2024 2 7 %}}
-Update Qt 5.15 & 6.2.7 & 6.5.3 Android version with updated API level.
-Update OpenSSL to 3.0.13.

 ### Before Jan.
 2024